 • Save, then load your image into Inkscape, Illustrator etc and scale to the actual dimensions, and trace!

 Double check measurements before applying.
-The calculation can do some crazy distortions if you make mistakes, or the rectangle you draw is too small to be accurate, which might cause the script to hang for a period of time.
+The calculation can do some crazy computationally heavy distortions if you make mistakes, or if the rectangle you draw is too small to be accurate, which might cause the script to hang for a period of time.

 Loading…